 - First, lower your presser foot.

-- Then, measure the distance from the bottom of your presser foot to the center of the thumb screw that holds the foot on the presser bar.
+- Then, measure the distance from the bottom of your presser foot to the center of the thumbscrew on the low-shank snap-on adapter on the presser bar.
+Check this out in the image above.

-If it measures less than ½ inch, you have a low shank machine.
+If it measures about ½ inch or less, you have a low shank machine.

 And you know what’s great about this?!

-You can use just about any universal low shank presser feet on your machine.
-(Unless you’re a Bernina or a Janome Horizon.
+You should be able to use just about any universal low shank presser feet on your machine.
+(Unless you own a Bernina or a Janome Horizon.
 Sorry.)

-However, if the area measures an 1 inch or more, you have a high shank machine.
+However, if the area measures 1 inch or more, you have a high shank machine.

-And in the spirit of full disclosure, there are third and fourth shank types.
-It is the slant and the clip-on, but they are only found on Singer and Bernina sewing machines, respectively.
+And in the spirit of full disclosure, there are third and fourth shank types: the slant and the clip-on.
+But they are only found on Singer and Bernina sewing machines, respectively.

 Now, let’s talk about presser feet types…